 - 500 grams of flour (about 4 cups)

 - 1,5 grams of salt (three pinches or so)

 - 15 grams of baking powder (that’s about 1 tablespoon)

 This is what you need to make pierogi

 - Fleshly ground black pepper (yes, freshly ground, because it tastes better!)

 Yields a lot of portions, about 40 pierogi.
 With the size I’m making, about 6 pierogi per person is about enough.
 But they’re excellent to freeze!

 - Peel the parsnip, then use the peeler to cut thin slices of it.
 When you see the stem, stop.
-Cut the thin slices up with a knife, and you’ll have thin parsnip flakes.
+Cut it in thin slices with a knife, and you’ll have thin parsnip flakes.

 - Finely mince the onion.

 - Fry the parsnip and onion in fine rapeseed oil on medium heat.
 Be careful, parsnip easily burns.